 We then meet Maria Marañón, who will accompany us to visit her own family home, the Cigarral de Menores.
 Dating from 1617, the Cigarral de Menores has been in the ownership of the Marañón family since the Toledan writer Dr. Gregorio Marañón acquired it in 1922.
 We shall explore its charming garden, surrounded by olive groves and orchards, and featuring little beds edged in box and myrtle hedging, fountains, a pool and a glasshouse.

-Tonight we will enjoy a meal in a local restaurant.
+Tonight we will enjoy a meal at a local restaurant.
 (Overnight Toledo) BLD

 Jarandilla de la Vera - 2 nights

-Day 12: Friday 19 May, Toledo – Trujillo – Jarandilla de la Vera
+Day 12: Friday 19 May, Toledo – Alcañizo – Trujillo – Jarandilla de la Vera

 - Exploring Trujillo’s rich heritage

-This afternoon we explore the rich heritage of Trujillo.
-Among the most important monuments are the Castle (Alcazaba), the church of Santiago, the church of Santa María la Mayor, the church of San Francisco, the Church of San Martín, the Plaza Mayor, and beautiful palaces, such as the the palace of the Marquis de la Conquista, the palace of the Orellana-Pizarro family, the palace of the Duques de San Carlos, the palace of the Marquesado de Piedras Albas, the house of the strong Altamirano and the Palace Chaves (Luis Chaves Old).
+We then continue to Trujillo, Pizarro’s home town, to explore the city’s rich heritage.
+Among the most important monuments are the Castle (Alcazaba); its churches of Santiago, Santa María la Mayor, San Francisco and San Martín; the Plaza Mayor; and its beautiful palaces, such as the the palace of the Marquis de la Conquista, the palace of the Orellana-Pizarro family, the palace of the Duques de San Carlos, the palace of the Marquesado de Piedras Albas, the house of the strong Altamirano and the Palace Chaves (Luis Chaves Old).

 Tonight we stay at the nearby countryside Parador of Jarandilla de la Vera.
 Housed in a 14th-century castle, this parador retains many historic features including Gothic galleries, a fireplace specially built for Emperor Charles V, and an ancient garden featuring a fountain famous for bringing good fortune.
 We shall dine at the Parador’s restaurant, which offers a delightful selection of Extremaduran cuisine.
 (Overnight Jarandilla de la Vera) BLD